An Overview of Recent Work in Media Forensics: Methods and Threats: Metadata Forensics

 \section{Metadata Forensics}

 Almost all media files contain metadata.
 For example, the MP4 video container stores information about the modification date, video bitstream format, and video length~\cite{iuliani2019video}.
 MP3 compressed audio signals contain encoding parameters about the details of windowing, quantization, and Huffman encoding~\cite{raissi2002theory}.
 Metadata may not be used by end users directly, but media files cannot be decoded correctly without them.
 Many recent publications have shown that metadata in video and audio files can be used for forensic analysis~\cite{guera2019we,guera2019media, iuliani2019video,vazquez2020video,yang2010detecting,xiang2022forensic}.
 There are mainly two advantages for forensic analysis using metadata.
 First, since the metadata format and structure are strictly specified in the standards of video/audio bitstream, it is more challenging for one to conceal or alter the forensic traces left in metadata without damaging the media file.
 Second, many existing video/audio manipulation or synthesis methods do not attempt to hide metadata traces, which increases the chances of detection.
 In this section, we examine video and audio forensics methods using metadata.
+In Figure \ref{fig:metadata_figure}, we show the categorization and target forensic scenarios for metadata media forensics techniques described in this section.

 The metadata stored in video containers can be used for forensic analysis.
 G\"{u}era \etal used metadata extracted by the \texttt{ffprobe}\footnote{\url{https://ffmpeg.org/ffprobe.html}} tool for video manipulation detection~\cite{guera2019we, guera2019media}.
 More metadata and forensic traces can be retrieved by in-depth analysis of a specific video container format.
 For example, MP4 is one of the most popular video containers~\cite{iso-mp4file}.
 Iuliani \etal exploited the tree structure of MP4 containers for video manipulation detection and video source attribution using an unsupervised probabilistic framework~\cite{iuliani2019video}.
 In \cite{yang2020efficient}, a similar MP4 metadata feature processing method was used together with decision tree classifiers for forensic analysis.
 In addition to video forensics tasks analyzed in \cite{iuliani2019video}, the authors also considered video manipulation tool attribution and the influence of social media in metadata-based video forensics.
 This metadata feature processing method is extended in \cite{xiang2021forensic}, where the authors improved the quality of metadata features by parsing more metadata, using type-specific feature construction strategies, and reducing the size of feature vectors.